Good Health Information and Where to Find It

 You could take advice from a supermodel, a chef, or a celebrity doctor.
 But where do they get their information, and is it solid?
-Skeptics of mainstream medicine often tell people to “do your own research”, but how do you do that?
+Skeptics often tell people to “do your own research”, but how do you know you are doing a good job at that?

-This article outlines sources and strategies you can use to find good health information to inform your lifestyle choices.
-Even so, if you are planning to make significant changes, we strongly recommend you run them past your doctor first.
+This article outlines sources and strategies you can use to find information to inform your lifestyle choices.
+Even so, if you are planning to make major changes, we recommend you run them past your doctor first.
 A professional familiar with your medical history can help you avoid making decisions that could risk your health.

 A Note on Evidence

-Before going into specifics about searching for good health information, a few words about evidence.
+Before going into specifics about searches, a few words about evidence.
 Very few of us explicitly believe in knowledge handed down from the heavens.
 (If you do, I won’t argue with you, as it is unlikely to shift either party’s views.)
-If we rule out the option of divine revelation, then for any commonly accepted fact, we can ask how and when it came to be part of human knowledge.
+If we rule out divine revelation, then for any commonly accepted fact, we can ask how and when it came to be part of human knowledge.
 We can also ask if the evidence is still considered to be strong, how it fits into the rest of our knowledge, or whether more recent discoveries have superseded it.

 The knowledge base of mainstream medicine has been acquired gradually, largely in the past two or three centuries.
-While there have been missteps, the fundamental contribution of scientific medicine has been to ask: what works?
+While there have been missteps, the fundamental contribution of evidence-based medicine has been to ask: what works?
 Setting aside long-held beliefs, do we know if blood-letting makes patients better?
 If we compare suitable groups, the answer turns out to be no, so we stop using it.
 Does fresh fruit cure scurvy?
 Testing shows it does, so we incorporate that into our practice.
-For any health issue, a similar question should be asked.
-What is the evidence that this works, and is there any risk of harm?
+For any treatment, a similar question should be asked.
+What is the evidence that it works, and is there any risk of harm?